June-Skeeter/Police_Involved_Deaths_Canada/Content/Looking_At_the_Data.md

 ---
 layout: default
 title: Trends
-nav_order: 3
+nav_order: 2
 ---

-# 1) How are people dying at the hands of police?
+# Deadly Force

-There were *at least* 600 police involved deaths in Canada since January 2000.
-Of those, 71.9% were a result of police shootings.
+The most comprehensive publicly avalialbe dataset on police killings in Canada is the [Deadly Force database](https://newsinteractives.cbc.ca/fatalpoliceencounters/) was initally published in 2018 and updated July 23rd 2020.

-* Is this an artifact?
-Shootings are the most "noticable" since officers have to report when the discharge a firearm.
-Many other forms of violence may go undreported.
+* *"There is no government database listing deaths at the hands of the police available to the public in Canada, so CBC News created its own.
+The CBC’s research librarians have collected detailed information on each case, such as ethnicity, the role of mental illness or substance abuse, the type of weapon used and the police service involved, to create a picture of who is dying in police encounters."*

 <div style="overflow: hidden;
   padding-top: 56.25%;
   position: relative">
-  <iframe src="CA_CauseofDeath.png" title="Processes" scrolling="no" frameborder="0"
+  <iframe src="deadlyforce.png" title="Processes" scrolling="no" frameborder="0"
     style="border: 0;
    height: 100%;
    left: 0;